Advancing technologies can make living with diabetes more manageable

 Yes.
 Patients 12 years of age and over can access their own MyCarle account.

-In order for a parent or legal guardian to access the MyCarle account of a 12 to 17-year-old patient, the patient will need to go into the doctor's office and sign a consent form.
+In order for a parent or legal guardian to access the MyCarle account of a 12 to 17-year-old patient, the patient will need to sign the MyCarle Proxy Access Form online or obtain a copy of the form at their next outpatient provider visit.
 Once the patient signs the form, the parent or legal guardian will be able to see the same information the patient sees in his/her MyCarle account.
 The patient has the right to revoke this access at any time in compliance with state of Illinois regulations.

 Parents and legal guardians may still request paper copies of all medical records for their children under 18 from Carle Health Information Management at (217) 383-3270.